1//! An encapsulation of `BufReader`'s buffer management logic.

 23filled: usize,

-25 // can accurately tell `read_buf` how many bytes of buf are initialized, to bypass as much of its
+25 // `read_buf` how many bytes of buf are initialized, to bypass as much of its defensive

-27 // doesn't need to be.
-Calls to `fill_buf` are not required to actually fill the buffer, and
+26 // initialization as possible.
+Calls to `fill_buf` are not required to actually fill the buffer,

-28 // omitting this is a huge perf regression for `Read` impls that do not.
+27 // and omitting this is a huge perf regression for `Read` impls that do not.

 &crate::io::SimpleMessage {